lwindolf/rss-feed-index/README.md

     npm i

-Start the continuous crawler

-    npm run crawl

 Add stuff to crawl in the `index/input` directory

     datasets/urls_majestic.sh >index/input/urls.txt
     cp datasets/opml-curated.json index/input/

-In `index/input` JSON files are considered to be blogroll inputs (see `opml-curated.json` for format) while `.txt` files are simple list of URLs to be added.
+Note: In `index/input/` `.json files are considered to be blogroll inputs (see `opml-curated.json` for format) while `.txt` files are simple list of URLs to be added.
 Once a file is processed the crawler will remove the input file.

+Finally start the continuous crawl

+    npm run crawl

 ## Web GUI